Clive Barker: Writing career

 Barker is an author of horror and fantasy, although he has said that he thinks of his writing less and less as horror.
 He began writing early in his career, mostly in the form of short stories (collected in Books of Blood 1–6) and the Faustian novel The Damnation Game (1985).
 Later he moved toward modern-day fantasy and urban fantasy with horror elements in Weaveworld (1987), The Great and Secret Show (1989), the world-spanning Imajica (1991), and Sacrament (1996).

 When Books of Blood was first published in the United States in paperback, Stephen King was quoted on the book covers: "I have seen the future of horror and his name is Clive Barker."
 As influences on his writing, Barker lists Herman Melville, Edgar Allan Poe, Ray Bradbury, William S. Burroughs, William Blake, and Jean Cocteau, among others.

 He is the writer of the best-selling Abarat series.

 In early 2024, he announced he would stop attending conventions and public events so he could focus more on his writing, as he was working on the manuscripts for 31 different projects, some closer to completion than others.

+On 18 August 2026, he announced his return to short fiction with three new fiction anthologies, collectively referred to as "Library of the Dead".
+They were intended to be a "spiritual successor" to The Books of Blood, and would be financed via Kickstarter.
+The campaign reached its financing goal within one hour, with the first volume expected to be released in Spring of 2027.